slamora/brackets-wiki/Brackets-CodeMirror-v4-Migration-Guide.md

 If you make any changes that require Sprint 38 or CodeMirror v4 (e.g. using the new selection APIs in Editor or using require to load CodeMirror), make sure to set Sprint 38 as the minimum Brackets version for your updated extension by setting `"engines": { "brackets" : ">=0.38.0" }` to your extension's `package.json`.
 Users of older Brackets versions will still be able to install older versions of your extension.

-For a more detailed spec on the new multiple selection functionality, see [Research: Multiple cursors and selections](https://github.com/adobe/brackets/wiki/Research:-Multiple-cursors-and-selections).

 ### Changes to Editor selection APIs

 The existing single-selection APIs in Editor (`getSelection()`, `getCursorPos()`, `setSelection()`, and so on) are still available, but if a multiple selection is active, they only return information about the **primary** selection - that is, the last selection the user added to the current multiple selection.
 To access the current multiple selection, use `getSelections()`, which returns an array of selection objects, each of which contains these fields: